Spiced Nuts

 This post may contain affiliate links.
 Read my full disclosure policy.

 The balance of salty, sweet, and spicy flavors makes these spiced nuts hard to resist.
-The recipe is adapted from restaurateur Danny Meyer’s cocktail and bar fare book, Mix Shake Stir, and it is based on the nut mix served at the bar at Gramercy Tavern, one of Meyer’s most beloved NYC restaurants.
-I’ve made a few changes to the original recipe to make it more accessible to home cooks, using ingredients that are easy to find or in your pantry already.
-The result is a delicious and easy-to-make snack that’s perfect for serving with cocktails or gifting during the holidays.
+The recipe is adapted from restaurateur Danny Meyer’s cocktail and bar fare book, Mix Shake Stir, and is based on the nut mix served at the bar at Gramercy Tavern, one of his most beloved NYC restaurants.
+I’ve made a few adjustments to the original recipe to make it more accessible for home cooks, using ingredients that are easy to find or that you may already have in your pantry.
+The result is a delicious and simple snack that’s perfect for serving with cocktails or giving away during the holidays.

 What You’ll Need To Make Spiced Nuts